 For information on choosing courses, see the Graduate Course Descriptions pages.

 Research Paper and Presentation (Post bachelor’s’ Students)

-Post bachelor’s’ PhD students must prepare a substantial written research paper and give a departmental presentation on its content sometime after the completion of six courses and before completion of 16 courses.
-This paper and presentation are a separate requirement from the dissertation and colloquium requirements below.
-The purpose is to demonstrate the student’s potential for carrying out and communicating PhD-level research.
+Post bachelor’s’ PhD students prepare a research paper and present this orally to the faculty shortly after year 1.
+This paper and presentation are in addition to the dissertation and colloquium requirements below.
+Its purpose is to demonstrate the student’s potential for carrying out and communicating PhD-level research.

-Students must pass a qualifying examination to be taken near the end of the last semester of coursework.
-The examination is administered an examination committee approved by the Director of Graduate Studies.
-It is normally the same as the permanent advising committee.
+Students complete a qualifying examination prior to the end coursework (typically sometime in year 2 or 3).
+The examination is administered by a committee approved by the Director of Graduate Studies.
+It is normally the same as the students’ PhD advisory committee.
 The examination consists of:

 - A written examination in two broad fields of geography chosen by the student, e.g., geography of development, energy and environmental geography, remote sensing and geographic information system, or bioclimatology; and

 - An oral examination.
 The oral exam is administered following a review by the committee of all the student’s papers, reports, theses, and written qualifying examinations undertaken at Boston University, and other material the student may wish to submit to demonstrate competence in the field.